Btycoon77/Full-Stack-Ecommerce-App/README.md

 # MERN-E-commerce
-for frontend - ReactJs
+A full stack ecommerce website created with MERN for frontend - ReactJs for backend - expressJS NodeJS MongoDb
-for backend - expressJS NodeJS MongoDb cloudinary and JWT authentication
+(Cloudinary and JWT authentication AND
-Stripe payment gateway
+Stripe payment gateway)